 Download PDF (14k)

 The Corporate Governance and Business Ethics Committee oversees the Board’s corporate governance procedures and practices, including the recommendations of individuals for the Board, making recommendations to the Board regarding director compensation and overseeing the Company’s ethics and conflict of interest policies, its political contributions and lobbying expenses policy, and its strategy and reputation regarding environmental stewardship, sustainability, and corporate social responsibility throughout the Company’s global businesses.

 Corporate Governance and Business Ethics Committee Meetings in 2018: 7

 Corporate Governance and Business Ethics Commitee Members

 Corporate Governance and Business Ethics Committee Charter

 Download PDF (44k)

-The Finance Committee oversees, takes actions, and approves policies with respect to capital, liquidity, borrowing levels, reserves, market risk and major capital expenditures.
+The Finance Committee oversees, takes actions, and approves policies with respect to capital, liquidity, borrowing levels, reserves, benefit plan funding and major capital expenditures.